 In this blog, we’ll talk about how serious the problem of losing biodiversity is and how it could be as big deal as climate change for us.

-When the number, genetic diversity, and variety of species in an area all fall, it’s called biodiversity loss.
+When the number, genetic diversity, and species diversity in an area decline, it’s called biodiversity loss.
 This can also affect the biological communities in that area.
 Biodiversity loss damages how ecosystems function, which can have serious consequences.

 Biodiversity loss means losing different kinds of animals and plants, which is bad for humans.
 Extinctions happened before, but now they’re happening super fast.
 The extinction rate today is about 1,000 times faster than it should be.